 The City of Worthington Community Relations Commission invites residents and groups to apply for a Neighborhood and Community Development Seed Grant.
 The purpose of this grant program is to encourage strong neighborhoods, and to encourage community activities that align with the mission of the CRC – to promote tolerance, diversity and inclusiveness in Worthington.
 Each year, the CRC also picks an additional priority to encourage positive community engagement and change on a specific topic.
-In 2018, this topic is Making Worthington Greener.
+In 2019, this topic is Making Worthington Greener.
 Please refer to the Grant Application form for additional information.

 The Community Relations Commission awards grants in three categories:

 Neighborhood Association Infrastructure Grant: up to $500 each

 Make Worthington Greener Grant:up to $500 each

 Applicants must be representatives of an existing (or forming) neighborhood association, community organization, individuals or groups who are building programs to benefit the Worthington community or individual neighborhoods.
 Informal citizen groups may also be eligible if their grant proposal falls within any of the purposes above.
 Informal groups should provide information on how they are organized and plans for sustainability of the project (when appropriate).